-Sidney Franklin directed this film as well as the 1934 version.
+Sidney Franklin directed the film as well as the 1934 version.
 Both movies were adapted from Rudolf Besier’s 1930 stage play.
 John Dighton (The Swan) is credited with writing the new version, but it is quite obvious that he used the old 1934 script.
-I immediately noticed that costumes and sets are similar to the 1934 version.
+I immediately noticed that the costumes and sets were similar to the 1934 version.

 There are some small differences.
 This version was filmed in England in CinemaScope and Metrocolor by Oscar-winning cameraman Freddie A. Young (Lawrence of Arabia).
 The camera work is definitely more fluid and polished.
 The few outdoor sequences are a welcome break from the endless indoor scenes.
 And it was really cool to see Elizabeth’s famous dog, Flush, have a more prominent role this time around.

 The climax is different too.
 The 1934 movie suggested that the father had incestuous feelings towards his daughter.
 It was a mere suggestion that the film almost immediately walked back, depraving the movie of a powerful climax.